merivale/victor/README.md

             }
         }

 When fed through my encoding function, this produces the string `"I am Victor"`.
 If the `abbreviateFulcrum` flag is set to true, the result would instead be `"I'm Victor"`.
-The `abbreviateNot` flag should be self-explanatory, though it is only relevant when the message is negated (see section 3.1 below).
+The `abbreviateNot` flag should be self-explanatory, though it is only relevant when the message is negated (see section 3.1).

-A plain, unelaborated English message affirms the present satisfaction of the `condition` by the `object`.
-More elaborate messages may alter any of these three things, by (1) replacing the present for some other point or region of time, (2) modifying the `condition`, or (3) modifying or overriding the `object`.
+A plain, unelaborated English message affirms the present satisfaction of the condition by the object.
+Most of the elaborating functions in English modify the underlying condition, but there are a few that modify - or rather *override* - the object (see section 3.7), and one very particular elaboration that turns a claim about the present into the corresponding claim about the past.
+I should advertise right away that I posit no analogous elaboration for turning claims about the present into corresponding claims about the future; rather, I maintain that talk about the future is achieved through modifying the conditions instead (see section 3.6).

 ## 3. The Elaborations

 There are currently 17 elaborations posited by my model.
 This list is obviously incomplete, but represents - or so I hope - a decent start.
+Though it will not make much sense up front, here is the type definition for messages (details of the individual elaborations to follow):

+    type Message
+        = Plain Nucleus
+        | Negative Message
+        | Past Message
+        | Prior Message
+        ...

 ### 3.1.
 Negative Messages